kevinnayar/kevinnayardotcom/content/runtime-complexity.md

 # Understanding runtime complexity

-When looking at ways to solve problems in programming, there is one simple metric that we can as a proxy to estimate efficiency.
-It’s the **number of operations** relative to **the size of its input**, i.e., **runtime complexity**.
+When looking at ways to solve problems in programming, there is one simple metric that we can use as a proxy to estimate efficiency.
+It’s the **number of operations** relative to **the size of the input**, i.e., **runtime complexity**.

+Let’s say that m:
+- You're given an array of numbers
+- And a target value which is a number
-Let’s say that you’re given an array of numbers and I want you to find out which two numbers in the array equal to a specific “target” value?
-Specifically, I’d like for you to return the indices of those numbers in the array.
+- I want you to find out which 2 numbers in the array equal to the target.
+  - Specifically, I’d like for you to return the indices of those 2 numbers in the array.

 This problem is known as a variation of `targetSum`